LionMagnus/VideoGame-Music-Project/README.md

 ## :pencil: Descriptioin

 This is the second project in Software Engineer Immersive program at General Assembly.
 The goal is to develop a fullstack web application.
+Videogame Music Fest is a simple web-app where any user can share their favorite video game soundtracks via youtube link, whether it's a fan cover, official youtube video, remixes, concert performance, etc. Listen and comment on other people's uploads, and let's all enjoy beautiful musics from our favorite video games!

 </div>